Snowy Weather Advice

 For updates and information about how services are being affected during severe weather conditions, see Adverse Weather Conditions - Affected Services, you can also follow us on Twitter, where all updates will be posted immediately.

-As the Highway Authority we are responsible for the winter gritting and snow clearance of public roads and pavements in the Borough.
+As the Highway Authority we are responsible for the winter gritting and snow clearance of public roads and pavements in the city.
 To see if your road will be gritted download our list of Gritting Routes.
 Please note: Under the Winter Service Plan not all routes/footways will automatically be gritted.
 Please see the Winter Service Plan for further information on the priority routes/footways.